 Dehydration is one of the main causes of heat cramps.
-Factors that make the body susceptible to dehydration include not drinking enough water, sweating a lot, intense physical activity in hot weather, high fever, diarrhea, and vomiting.
+Factors that make the body susceptible to dehydration include not drinking enough water, sweating a lot, intense physical activity in hot weather, high fever, diarrhea and vomiting.

 One thing that is indispensable is to drink enough water.
-It can be water, fruit juice or electrolyte drinks containing sodium and potassium.
+It can be filtered water, fruit juice or electrolyte replacement drinks containing sodium and potassium.
 If you have cramps, massage and stretch the muscles slowly and gently, according to Healthline .

 Source link